norstone-tech/scon/README.md

 Add unit tests for any new or changed functionality.
 100% code coverage, or bust.

 ## Release History
+* 2.1.1
+  * Fixed a stack overflow when syncronously decoding large files

 * 2.1.0
   * Codebase has been re-written, yet the encode and decode functions still remain backwards compatible with 2.0
   * Added circular object support